 If your kids are like mine, then spending time in their room, on the phone, or on the computer reading a eBook thanks to online sodapdf converter is their idea of a great time.

 Here are many activities I’ve participated in with my teens over the years:

 This post may contain affiliate links.

-- Plays – My daughter loves plays.
-We have gone to many junior high, high school and college plays.
+Plays – My daughter loves plays.
+We have gone to many junior high, high school and college plays, even to plays when she was at the International Preschool Bangkok.
 We do catch an occasional adult performance also, but often our attendance is at a student production.

 I believe it’s important to spend time with your teenage daughter, and so I’ve found many creative ideas to help them say yes.

 Follow my kids and parenting board on Pinterest.